consistence/coding-standard/consistence-coding-standard.md

   * Examples:
     * If a method has no arguments, nor return value and no description (and other annotations) it is omitted.
     * If a method has arguments type hinted with types (classes, interfaces) and no return value it is omitted.
-    * If a method has a argument without typehint, PHPDoc is present.
+    * If a method has an argument without typehint, PHPDoc is present.
     * If a method has an array argument, PHPDoc is present.
     * If a method has return value, PHPDoc is present.
       * This is valid only until return type hints will be introduced in PHP 7.